Senpai wa Otokonoko – Glossary

 “Boku”/”Watashi” (Ch.
 6/Ch.
 14)

-Makoto mostly uses the feminine-leaning personal pronoun 私 watashi while dressing as a girl and the masculine-leaning 僕 boku while dressing as a boy and in his thoughts from the start of the series until Chapter 14, after which he no longer uses watashi and uses boku even when dressing as a girl.
-(Ryuji uses 俺 ore and Aoi uses 私 watashi.)
+Makoto mostly uses the feminine-leaning personal pronoun 私 watashi while dressing as a girl and the masculine-leaning 僕 boku while dressing as a boy, in his thoughts, and when alone with Ryuji from the start of the series until Chapter 14, after which he no longer uses watashi and uses boku even when dressing as a girl.
+(Ryuji uses 俺 ore and Saki uses 私 watashi.)

 Language | Text | Meaning |